Sports Coach Logo Sports Coach Training Principles Fitness Components

 3

-There should be no tendency for the lead leg knee to be pulled across the body or for the lower leg to go out and round
+There should be no tendency for the lead leg knee to be pulled across the body or for the lower leg to go out and around.

-The lead leg folds at the knee while the trailing leg is still driving the hurdler forwards into an active take-off
+The lead leg folds at the knee while the trailing leg is still driving the hurdler forward into an active take-off.

 Frame 4